 Andrew has a Bachelors Degree in Business Administration (BBA) from the Memorial University of Newfoundland, and is currently completing his Masters in Business Administration (MBA) degree through the Florida State University distance education program.

-Andrew is a Hockey Canada certified Development-I coach, and has been coaching at the private hockey level for the past 18 years.
+Andrew has a Hockey Canada Development-I coach certification, and is a High-Performance I trained coach; Andrew has also been coaching at the private hockey level for the past 21 years.